Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Zion National Park

-Zion National Park takes the cake for one of the top things to do in St. George.
-This southern Utah location is one of the coolest national parks in Utah thanks to its wide variety of hiking trails, slot canyons, and rock climbing routes.
+This southern Utah destination is one of the coolest national parks in Utah.
+Explore a wide variety of hiking trails, slot canyons, and rock climbing routes.

-I highly recommend hiking the Zion Narrows if visiting Zion National Park in the summer to beat the heat.
-You’ll want to stay away from slot canyons in the winter and spring due to flooding risks, so try the Watchman Trail or Angels Landing instead (minus the cable section that closes in the winter).
+Visiting Zion National Park in the summer?
+Wade through the Narrows or try one of several canyoneering tours to beat the heat.
+You’ll want to stay away from slot canyons during monsoon season due to flooding risks, so try the Watchman Trail or Angels Landing instead.

 Bryce Canyon National Park

-A sea of copper hoodoo desert formations creates a fun, playground-like hiking environment in Southern Utah.
+This sea of copper hoodoo formations creates a fun, playground-like hiking environment.

 View of the bighorn sheep family at the Bryce Canyon National Park